 - data derived from clinical trials are reliable

 The policy does not require a particular GCP course or program.
 Training in GCP may be achieved through a class or course, academic training program, or certification from a recognized clinical research professional organization.
-NIH also offers GCP training.
-See NIAID and NIDA.
-In addition, NCATS has developed a GCP training program geared to behavioral clinical trial investigators .
-These courses are free of charge.
+NIH also offers GCP training that is free of charge, including options from NIAID, NIDA, and NCATS.
 Other free courses as well as fee-based courses are available.

 Policy Guidelines & Implementation